yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 ---

 Some time it's really hard to test functionality that involves with system time.
-Especially when we wanted to test specific functionality.
+Especially when we want to test the function at a specific time.
 For example testing whether today is end of month.
-It's unrealistic to run this test case once every month.

-I can think of multiple ways to address this issue.
-It depends on the use case where it may apply to the usecase
+Below we look into different way we can mock or stub the time with.
+Each with it's own advantages and disadvantages.

 ## Passing the time object